B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 - *LOTSC* - A locus is classified as *LOTSC* when the contig of the query genome is smaller than the matched allele.
-- *NIPH* - non-informative paralogous hit (see image below).
+- *NIPH* - Non-Informative Paralogous Hit (see image below).
 When ≥2 CDSs in the query genome match one locus in the schema with a BSR > 0.6, that locus is classified as *NIPH*.
   This suggests that such locus can have paralogous (or orthologous) loci in the query genome and should be removed from the analysis due to the potential uncertainty in allele assignment